helium/gateway-rs/README.md

 ## Additional usage info

-The Helium Gateway application can be configured to suit your hardware/software environment in a variety of ways - either from the command line, using customisations to the `settings.toml` file or with environment variables.
+The Helium Gateway application can be configured to suit your hardware/software environment in a variety of ways - either from the command line, using customizations to the `settings.toml` file or with environment variables.
 The following sections describe this functionality in more detail as well as more general information on how to use the application.

 ### Settings file

 The Helium Gateway application is configured using TOML files for your settings.
 The defaults can be found in the [default.toml](https://github.com/helium/gateway-rs/blob/main/config/default.toml) file in this repo.
 You should not edit this file directly, rather you should create a `settings.toml` file and store it either at the default expected locaton `/etc/helium_gateway/settings.toml` or at a custom location of your choosing by passing the `-c` flag to the `helium_gateway` application as shown below in the [general usage section](#general-usage-info).

-You can customise any of the fields shown in the [default.toml](https://github.com/helium/gateway-rs/blob/main/config/default.toml) file, however it is important to make sure that when editing you maintain the same ordering as shown in the default file.
-You do not need to include all fields in the `settings.toml` file - only the ones you want to change from default values - however maintaining the correct order is highly recommended to avoid any unexpected behaviour.
+You can customize any of the fields shown in the [default.toml](https://github.com/helium/gateway-rs/blob/main/config/default.toml) file, however it is important to make sure that when editing you maintain the same ordering as shown in the default file.
+You do not need to include all fields in the `settings.toml` file - only the ones you want to change from default values - however maintaining the correct sections is highly recommended to avoid any unexpected behaviour.

-For example, this config **will not work correctly** as it is in the wrong order:
+For example, this config **will not work correctly** as it all ends up in the `update` section:

 ```
 [update]